35percent/11tystarter/src/posts/aylesham-centre-planning-application-rejected.md

 The Committee met after [Berkeley announced in May that it would go over the Council's head](https://www.southwark.gov.uk/news/2025/statement-berkeley-homes-appeal-its-planning-application-aylesham-centre) and seek a decision on their planning application, by way of an appeal to the Secretary of State for Housing, Communities and Local Government.
 The Council will now defend its refusal of the application at a public inquiry, scheduled to begin on 27 Oct.

-Local campaign group [Aylesham Community Action](https://www.ayleshamcommunityaction.co.uk/ourcampaign) has vowed to continue its long-running fight againt Berkeley's plans and join the inquiry.
+Local campaign group [Aylesham Community Action](https://www.ayleshamcommunityaction.co.uk/ourcampaign) has vowed to continue its long-running fight againt Berkeley's plans at the public inquiry.
 Southwark Housing and Planning Emergency [(SHAPE)](https://x.com/ShapeCoalition1) has also pledged its continuing support in opposing Berkeley's plans.

 The decisions were taken after a marathon meeting on Tues evening (15 July), lasting nearly six hours.
-The Committee unanimiously endorsed the reason for refusing the application, presented to them by their planning officers, adding two of their own, plus a further requirement that one issue be returned to them for a final decision.
+The Committee unanimiously endorsed the single reason for refusing the application, presented to them by their planning officers, adding two of their own, plus a further requirement that one issue be returned to them for a final decision.

 SHAPE and ACA pledge to join the fight.

-Southwark Council say no to Berkeley Homes
+Southwark Council say no to Berkeley Homes - the reasons for refusal

+The three reasons that Southwark will give the Inquiry for their decision are that any benefit from the low level of affordable housing, including a lack of a Community Land Trust, will not outweigh the harm that the size and scale of harm that parts of the development will cause to the local area's character; that theit

 The Berkeley story - £84m profit, but only 50 social rented homes